-Today is obviously rich in news around Plus500 Ltd (LON:PLUS), with Teddy Sagi’s Playtech PLC (LON:PTEC) seizing the moment to acquire shares in the retail Forex and CFD broker at a lower price.
+Today is obviously rich in news around Plus500 Ltd (LON:PLUS), with Teddy Sagi’s Playtech PLC (LON:PTEC) seizing the moment to acquire shares in the CFD broker at a lower price.

 In a filing with the London Stock Exchange, Playtech announced it had made purchases of Plus500 shares in the open market this morning.
 These resulted in Playtech now having a total holding of 10,756,067 ordinary shares in Plus500.

 This means the company has a 9.36% stake in the broker’s issued ordinary share capital.